victronenergy/dbus-systemcalc-py/README.md

     /Dc/Pv/Current and /Power
     /Dc/System/Power

-Battery service and and measyrements
+Battery service and and measurements
 ----------------------

 Systemcalc does a few things in handling the multiple possible battery services: